artcore-c/Cerebrum/cerebrum-pi/README.md

 ```

 **Response:** Server-Sent Events (SSE)
-> You should see something like
+> You should see something like this
 ```bash
 data: {"token": "import", "total_tokens": 1}
 data: {"token": " asyncio", "total_tokens": 2}